Positive yields ahoy! Investors hoover up European junk bond issues

 Investors have been forced down the credit spectrum in the past few months as expectations of a European Central Bank rate cuts and asset purchases have pushed a large chunk of the European bond market into negative-yielding territory.

-More than a third of European investment-grade debt is negative yielding, according to Tradeweb, driving the market towards the more speculative assets such as junk-rated bonds.
+More than a third of European investment-grade debt is negative yielding, according to Tradeweb, driving the market toward the more speculative assets such as junk-rated bonds.

 "For those who are watching this market closely, these levels won't come as a surprise because we have seen how this market is trading," said one banker who is managing the Thyssenkrupp trade, preferring to remain anonymous as he is not allowed to speak publicly about his clients.